RashmiJK/vector_similarity_search/README.md

 ![](img_for_doc/vector_space.png)

 Semantic similarity is achieved by generating a vectors that represents the features of the data under analysis because the vector is a convenient data structure to compress information and is easily manageable by a computer.
 Vectors are lists of floating point numbers that represent features of unstructured data that play a massive role in Machine Learning.
+These vectors that are numeric representation of text are called Embeddings.

 Vector search is a key function that can be performed between pairs of vectors.
 It is the process of finding data points that are similar to a given query vector in a set of vectors.
-Popular vector search uses include recommendation systems, image and video search, natural language processing, and anomaly detection.
+Popular vector search uses include recommendation systems, question answering, sentiment analysis, image and video search, natural language processing, and anomaly detection.
 Distace metrics is used ti compute how similar ir dissimilar two vectors are.

 ## How to obtain vectors
 Vectors represent unstructured data and are essentially lists of decimal numbers.
 When vectors are used in semantic search, we refer to vector embeddings.
 The term "embedding" helps reflect the transformation of data to a lower-dimensional space while preserving the features of the original data, so the vector embeds the structures and relationships of the original data which may be the semantic meaning of a paragraph or the attributes like colors, angles, lines, and shapes in a picture, and so on.